 The second chapter describes the practical implementation of the multi-resolution incremental method for 4D-Var data assimilation (used operationally since January 2003, Cy25r3), and the solution algorithm including minimization and preconditioning.
 The 3D-FGAT configuration as used in the production of ERA-40 (Uppala et al., 2005) and operationally in the so-called Boundary-Condition suite is described in Chapter 3.
 Thereafter follows a description of the background term (Chapter 4) and a chapter on observation operators and the organisation of observation cost-function calculations for conventional and satellite data (Chapter 5).
 Chapter 6 deals with the computation and cycling of background and analysis errors and Chapter 7 is on initialization and control of gravity waves.
 Diagnostic tools for investigation of the performance of the assimilation system are described in Chapter 8.
 The modules for observation selection, quality control and screening are described in Chapter 9 and Chapter 10.
-Chapter 11 outlines the snow analysis, Chapter 12 describes the soil analysis, Chapter 13 describes the sea surface temperature and sea-ice analysis.
-Finally Chapter 14 provides summary information about the main unix-scripts and important files, and a schematic of the data flow between the various jobs steps that constitute a data assimilation cycle.
+Chapter 11 describes the land surface analysis, including the screen level parameters, the soil analysis and the snow analysis, Chapter 12 describes the sea surface temperature and sea-ice analysis.
+Finally Chapter 13 provides summary information about the main unix-scripts and important files, and a schematic of the data flow between the various jobs steps that constitute a data assimilation cycle.